tc39/notes/meetings/2019-01/jan-30.md

 YK: I think a general problem is that when we added private state, there were a lot of problems.
 We took private state and moved them to decorators.

-SGN: I want to back up MS's comments about complexity.
+SGN: I want to back up MLS's comments about complexity.
 To be more specific, about implementation complexity.
 I have concerns about how non-optimizable this will be.
 I want feedback on the concerns that I've raised about implementability.
 This also leads to static performance where it's hard to optimize.
 Maybe that's what we want, or maybe we could tweak this proposal to have fewer use cases that make it easier to optimize.
 I would like the champions to explore alternatives and convince us that this is the correct solution.

 DE: Can you be more specific about the startup time concerns?